ehickox/vimdeploy/README.md

 1: run deploy.sh
 `./deploy.sh`

+NOTE: if that doesn't work, try making the script executable with `chmod u+x deploy.sh`

-2: Replace your .vimrc with the .vimrc in this repo `mv .vimrc ~/.vimrc`
+2: replace your .vimrc with the .vimrc in this repo `mv .vimrc ~/.vimrc`